yasser-mas/working-time/README.md

 #### Add Working Time To Date

-To add working time to a specific time you have to call add function and it will return a Date object
+To add working time to a specific time you have to call add function and it will return a Date object.

-> PS: On adding X working days to a date time
+> PS: On adding X working days to a date time: <br />
->     01- If this date time before working hours timer will count this day
+>     01- If this date time before working hours timer will count this day <br />
->     02- If this date time is working time, timer will count this day
+>     02- If this date time is working time, timer will count this day <br />
->     03- If this date time after working hours timer will start count from tomorrow
+>     03- If this date time after working hours timer will start count from tomorrow <br />

 ```ts